Things To Do

 The dirt road leads far inland and is perfect for a long walk, a little jog or just to recharge your batteries in nature.
 It’s recommended to come with a few people – the area is quite remote.

-If you’re lucky you’ll see colorful parrots, kookaburras, different kinds of pigeons or even cockatoos and eagles.
+If you’re lucky you’ll see colourful parrots, kookaburras, different kinds of pigeons or even cockatoos and eagles.

 Public Swimming Pools